7RU7H/Archive/Tools/Shells/SSH/SSH-Cheatsheet.md

 ```

-For other tunnelling and port redirection see [[Port-Redirection-And-Tunneling]]:
+For other tunnelling and port redirection see [[Port-Redirection-And-Tunnelling]]:
 ```bash
 # A = Attacker, B = Pivot host, C = Server